socialists-space/documents/Bylaws.md

 ## Article XIV.
 Rules of the Local Chapter.

 ### Section 1.
 Rules.
-The Rules contained in Robert's Rules of Order, Newly Revised, shall govern this Local Chapter in cases to which they are applicable and in which they are not inconsistent with these Bylaws.
-Consensus decision-making is desirable where feasible, but meetings must submit to Robert's Rules of Order, Newly Revised upon the request of a member.
+The Rules contained in Rusty's Rules of Order shall govern this Local Chapter in cases to which they are applicable and in which they are not inconsistent with these Bylaws.
+Consensus decision-making is desirable where feasible, however meetings must submit to Rusty's Rules of Order upon the majority vote of those in attendance.

 ### Section 2.
 Action Out of Order.
 Any action taken by an officer or member of the Local Chapter in contravention of these Bylaws is null and void.